-Although the ease with which I can often get in touch with this quality of consciousness has been cultivated by years of Basic Sitting Practice and dumb luck (known in some circles grace,) I have found that this experience is not that uncommon.
+Although the ease with which I can often get in touch with this quality of consciousness has been cultivated by decades of a daily Basic Sitting Practice and dumb luck (known in some circles grace,) I have found that this experience is not that uncommon.

 We've all had those moments.
 If we are paying attention, we have those moments of Presence each day.
 As children, before we were conditioned otherwise, they weren't uncommon.

 It can be as simple as noticing what happens when the refrigerator compressor motor stops whining in the background, or we turn off the TV.
 At that instant, something eases, something opens up.
 A perceptible sense of spaciousness emerges.
 It may have emerged as the claustrophic dominance of our self-referenced thoughts melted into the vastness of a sunset, or into the sound of the wind in the trees, or into the open eyes of an infant.
 Present in the here and now, engaged fully with our senses and our extrasensory perceptions, our mind and heart open, we notice it's different.
 We are Present.